1. The Vardhana dynasty is also called the ____________.

 Explanation: It details his rise and conquests.

-87. The main foreign source for Harsha’s reign is:
+87. The main foreign source for Harsha’s reign is____________.

 A) Fa-Hien